-There were no changes in the Company's approach to capital management during the year.
-The Company was not in a breach of any of the equity requirements enforced by external authorities.
+There were no changes in the Group's approach to capital management during the year.
+The Group was not in a breach of any of the equity requirements enforced by external authorities.

-According to the second additional amendment to the Concession contract, signed on 19 March, 2008, the actual return on shareholders' capital must be at least 17%.
+According to the second additional amendment to the Concession contract, signed on 19 March, 2008, the actual return on shareholders' capital of SV must be at least 17%.

-In accordance with the Bulgarian Commercial Act, the Company as a joint stock company should maintain net assets exceeding the registered capital.
+In accordance with the Bulgarian Commercial Act, the Company as a joint stock company should maintain net assets exceeding the registered capital on an individual (non-consolidated) basis.
 At the reporting date this capital adequacy rule is met.